This post may contain affiliate links. Please read our disclosure policy.

 - 4 1/2 cups pasta sauce

-While the pasta is cooking, cook the Italian sausage in a large skillet over medium high heat.
+- While the pasta is cooking, cook the meat and seasonings in a large skillet over medium high heat.
 Combine ground pork, paprika, salt, fennel seeds, red pepper flakes, garlic and onion.
 Stir frequently while cooking and cook until sausage is browned and crumbly, 10-15 minutes.
 Remove from heat and transfer sausage to a paper towel lined plate.
 Discard grease.

 - In a large sized bowl, combine ricotta, egg, basil, oregano, and garlic powder.
 Stir to combine.
 Add 3 cups pasta sauce, reserving remaining 1 1/2 cups.
 Add cooked sausage and al dente pasta to bowl.
 Stir to combine.
 Transfer to a casserole dish.